y33-j3T/Fundamentals-of-Programming-Python/README.md

 ## Things to note
 - Questions for each lab are in the `Lab(number).pdf` file of each folder.

-- Additional data or input/ouput files in the form of `.pdf` or `.py` are included in the respective lab folders.
+- Additional data or input/ouput files in the form of `.pdf` or `.py` are included in the respective folders of each lab.

 <p align="center">
   <img src="http://www.stephanmiller.com/images/category/python.jpg">